 NFL training camps officially begin for a number of teams next week.
-That means the NFL season is slowly getting closer and the sportsbooks are getting ready by unleashing their NFL props and futures.
-That includes the NFL win total props, which are now available for all 32 teams.
+That means the NFL season is slowly getting closer.
+The sportsbooks are getting ready by unleashing their NFL props and futures.
+That includes the 2018 NFL win totals, which are now available for all 32 teams.

 Figuring out which teams will improve on last year’s win totals and which will decline isn’t always easy.
 For example, last season four teams won 13 games – the Philadelphia Eagles, Pittsburgh Steelers, Minnesota Vikings and New England Patriots.
 The season before the Patriots were even better with 14 wins, Pittsburgh had 11, and Minnesota and Philadelphia weren’t event close with eight wins and seven wins, respectively.